jigglycrumb/ASCIImoji/readme.md

 ## Using the jQuery plugin

-Call $.asciimoji on your selector:
+Call the plugin on your selector:

     $('input,textarea').asciimoji();